Portugal StartUp Visa:

 What is the StartUp Visa Portugal?

 Startup Visa is a type of visa allowing entrepreneurs from non-EU/EEA countries to do business in Portugal, as well as to move or develop their existing startup in Portugal.
-Entrepreneurs can obtain their Portugal Startup Visa if their company qualifies for it.
+As an entrepreneur, you can obtain your Portugal Startup Visa if your company qualifies for it.

-The main governmental agency IAPMEI executes this program.
-IAPMEI works under the supervision of the Ministry of Economy.
+The main governmental agency that executes the program is Agência para a Competitividade e Inovação (IAPMEI).
+It works under the supervision of the Ministry of Economy.
 It basically performs economic policies aimed at Portuguese companies.